baharev/sdopt-tearing/docs/index.rst

 The Jacobian is required when solving the subproblems with a solver like `IPOPT
 <https://projects.coin-or.org/Ipopt>`_.
 I am not aware of any `automatic
 differentiation <http://en.wikipedia.org/wiki/Automatic_differentiation>`_
-package that fulfills all the requirements listed above, so I have set out to write my own.
+package that would fulfill all the requirements listed above, so I have set out to write my own.
 The primary challenge is to design an API that makes it easy to work with subproblems, and that makes the interfacing with various solvers only moderately painful.
 Generating source code for evaluating the Jacobian of the subproblems is certainly not the main difficulty here.

 The diagonal blocks of the Jacobian will be obtained with reverse mode automatic differentiation.
 For example, for the expression ::